 The C25’s purpose is to entice the rider out beyond the metropolis into pastures new.
 While designing the system I was aware of the importance of noting potential hazards along the way.
 Last week, out of the blue, I was thrown by a potholed rut between the surface of the approach lane and the main A40 carriageway in Beaconsfield, and left unconscious by the roadside for 20 minutes.
 Continue reading

 Equinoxes are the ideal time to exercise the habit of zooming out into space and back in our imaginations.
-It’s a good, humbling way of sensing our interdependence, of our equality-under-the-sun.
-This is from a reading given at St Clement Danes Church, London, in the 2018 Christmas Concert of the young choir Coro.
+It’s a way of sensing our interdependence, of our equality-under-the-sun that is both humbling and empowering.
+This is a reading given at St Clement Danes Church, London, for the 2018 Christmas Concert of the young choir Coro.

-Apollo 8 was the first manned spacecraft to leave Earth’s orbit and head up and out into deeper space.
-The astronauts were Frank Borman, Jim Lovell and Bill Anders and they orbited the moon ten times during December 24, 1968.
-Continue reading
+Apollo 8 was the first manned spacecraft to leave Earth’s orbit and head out into deeper space.
+The astronauts Frank Borman, Jim Lovell and Bill Anders orbited the moon ten times during December 24, 1968.

 April 22nd is Earth Day – and you would be forgiven for not knowing or noticing here in the UK as it is a largely US-based event.
 More on this below, but it’s worth your attention: this year there was a March for Science on the National Mall, Washington DC, with as expected some pungent anti-post-truth banners.

 There was a London March for Science too.
 I joined and was welcomed as an unreconstituted ‘artiste’, in moral support.